Toughee/Panton/README.md

 ![Panton-Screenshot](img/Screenshot-pic.jpg)

 Simple Javascript clock.
-Changes color by pressing a button on the right side of the screen.
+Change pantone colors in the press of a button.
 Currently a W.I.P